-Up-to-date and accurate advice is critical for companies undertaking clinical trials or supplying therapeutic products, including medicines and medical devices.
+Up-to-date and accurate advice is critical for companies undertaking clinical trials or supplying therapeutic products, including medicines, medical devices, cosmetics, and related products.

 We assist overseas companies without a New Zealand presence to deal with regulatory matters, including agency and sponsorship arrangements.
 Regulation in this area is not confined to easy-to-use legislation, and familiarity with a range of guidelines is required, as is a good knowledge of industry practice.